artnum/LDAPHelper/docs/README.md

 }
 ```

 Very C-like.
-With the helper, most of the boilerplate is done :
+With the helper, most of the boilerplate is done.
+By default it returns an entry object (LDAPHelperEntry) :

 ```php
 $helper = new LDAPHelper();